emberjs/website/source/blog/2019-03-08-the-ember-times-issue-88.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 Be heard by filling out the Ember Community Survey!
-Check out the release of [ember-ajax v5.0.0 🎉](https://github.com/ember-cli/ember-ajax/blob/master/CHANGELOG.md#500-2019-03-05), a new full-stack livestream series 📹, Learn to contribute to Ember Times
+Check out the release of [ember-ajax v5.0.0 🎉](https://github.com/ember-cli/ember-ajax/blob/master/CHANGELOG.md#500-2019-03-05), a new full-stack livestream series 📹, a video preview of Ember.js Octane tech 🎥, Learn to contribute to Ember Times
 ---